-Evaluating the significance of environmental effects is perhaps the most critical component of impact analysis.
-More than other components, however, the interpretation of significance is also a contentious process.
-The interpretation of significance bears directly on the subsequent EIA process and also during Environmental Clearance on project approvals and condition setting.
+Evaluating the significance of environmental effects is perhaps the most critical component of impact analysis..
+The interpretation of significance bears directly on the subsequent EIA process and also during environmental clearance on project approvals and condition setting.
 At an early stage, it also enters into screening and scoping decisions on what level of assessment is required and which impacts and issues will be addressed.

 Impact significance is also a key to choosing among alternatives.
-In sum, the attribution of significance continues throughout the EIA process, from scoping to EIS review, in a gradually narrowing "cone of resolution" in which one stage sets up the next.
+In total, the attribution of significance continues throughout the EIA process, from scoping to EIS review, in a gradually narrowing "cone of resolution" in which one stage sets up the next.
 But at this stage it is the most important as better understanding and quantification of impact significance is required.

-One common approach is based on determination of the significance of predicted changes in the baseline environmental characteristics and compares these with reference to regulatory standards, objective criteria and similar 'thresholds' as eco-sensitivity, cultural /religious values.
+One common approach is based on determination of the significance of predicted changes in the baseline environmental characteristics and compares these w.r.t regulatory standards, objective criteria and similar 'thresholds' as eco-sensitivity, cultural /religious values.
 Often, these are outlined in guidance.
 A better test proposed by the CEAA (1995) is to determine if 'residual' environmental effects are adverse, significant, and likely (given under).
 But at this stage, the practice of formally evaluating significance of residual impacts, i.e., after predicting the nature and magnitude of impacts based on before-versus-after-project comparisons, and identifying measures to mitigate these effects is not being followed in a systematic way.